MarioThompson0010/MarioThompson0010.github.io/README.md

 Backup recording (since an API endpoint is down):
 [Backup Recording](https://drive.google.com/file/d/1sZQh8cVb6db0vpdou2ocEAte4oA-N5sE/view)
 Contact information for my collaborator: David Gibbens.
 [Link to David Gibbens](https://github.com/dgibbs8089)

-## MiscellaneousForNow
-This is stuff I may need to refer to in the future, so I have no yet thrown it away.

-## GroupProject
-This is the group project--group project number 1--done during the KU Full Stack Flex boot camp.
-It's a video game suggester.
-It takes 3 parameters and returns video game names that you can use to buy video games.
-It consumes two different APIs.